 Advantages of a Private Trust Company

-• Increased flexibility with regard to decision-making and asset management
+- Increased flexibility about decision-making and asset management

 Private family trust companies can also eliminate headaches surrounding succession planning.
 Since the trust company is designed to be a permanent trustee, there’s no need to name one or more successor trustees.
 Having the same trustee means there’s no learning curve to tackle with regard to understanding the family’s needs and objectives.